How to add an Exchange Online Shared Mailbox (Office365, O365)

 - We assume shared mailboxes will be added to the team workspace.
 Follow these instructions after you've gone through the configuration steps in the next section:

 - Simply click into the search bar and use the tag modifier, tag:, to search for all email conversations that have your unique tag on it.

 - Select all and unarchive those conversations.

-Step 5 - Authenticate with an Office 365 credential that has full permissions to the shared mailbox - Read and Manage, Send as, and Send on Behalf - and click Sign in.
+Click the Sign in with Microsoft button to authenticate with an Office365 account that has full permissions to the shared mailbox - Read and Manage, Send as, and Send on Behalf.

 How will Front sync with Office 365?

 Check out the full breakdown here.